Jordan Henderson: England midfielder weighing up Liverpool future amid Al Ettifaq interest

 They have added Alexis Mac Allister and Dominik Szoboszlai, with strong interest remaining in Romeo Lavia.

-Thiago Alcantara has also been targeted by Saudi Arabia with the Merseysiders needing to shift midfielders.
+Thiago Alcantara has also been targeted by Saudi Arabia, while Al Ittihad are set to approach Liverpool with a £40m bid for Fabinho, with the Merseysiders needing to shift midfielders.

 Henderson is assessing how significant his on-pitch role would be at Liverpool moving forward, but also how switching to Al Ettifaq could impede his international future ahead of the European Championships next summer.